-

 They Made the Stars Invisible

-and other songs Music from 2020 by Gods and Aliens: the legendary John Hyatt with the Assassins of Youth ensemble, Sporty Vicious Fury Assassin and Baby Rotten Eager Assassin and the shady others, or did he say otters?
+and other songs Music made from 2020 to 2023 by Gods and Aliens: the legendary John Hyatt with the Assassins of Youth ensemble, Sporty Vicious Fury Assassin and Baby Rotten Eager Assassin and the shady others, or did he say otters?
 Image – Strange Days by John Hyatt They Made the Stars Invisible.
-Video remixed from works by… Continue reading
+Video remixed… Continue reading

 -